tmaestrini/easyProvisioning/README.md

 Give it a try – I'm sure you will like it! 💪

 > [!NOTE]
-> 👉 For now, SPO is currently the only targeted service in M365 – but other services will follow asap.<br>
+> 👉 For now, SPO is currently the only targeted service in M365 – but other services can follow.<br>
 > Any contributors are welcome! 🙌

 ## Dependencies